iocchi/arm_gazebo/README.md

 First enter the docker container

-    docker exec -it gazebo tmux a
+    docker exec -it armgazebo tmux a

 Then, issue the follwoing commands to manage objects in gazebo simulator